 This page contains important information for corporate and institutional public relations professionals about the ASCO Annual Meeting and upcoming co-sponsored Symposia.

-*Submissions made after this deadline cannot be guaranteed a 24-hour turnaround, but will still be posted in the Virtual Press Room as staff time allows.
+*Submissions made after this deadline cannot be guaranteed posting on May 16, but will still be posted in the Virtual Press Room as staff time allows.

 - Corporate and Institutional Public Relations Policies

 - Abstract Policies (including Confidentiality Policy Exceptions Information)

 Public relations representatives may register for the ASCO Annual Meeting as regular attendees.